Free standard delivery on all orders over $55

 Although investing in a new helmet is not a bad idea, directing attention to the windshield’s edge offers a better solution.
 By using airLift edging, riders can enjoy the benefits of reduced wind noise and buffeting at a lower cost and with hassle-free installation.

-Studies prove how hazardous noise levels can be to hearing.
-However, few few studies exist on how buffeting and wind noise affects the rider.
-For those who would like to learn more about this, here is a concise abstract from Cambridge University Press.
+Studies have proven the hazardous effects of noise levels on hearing.
+However, few studies exist on how buffeting and wind noise affect the rider.
+For those who would like to learn more, here is a concise abstract from Cambridge University Press.